grandinetech/grandine/readme.md

 ## Beacon Node

 The Beacon Node is the main component of Grandine.
-Let's try it out by syncing the Prater network on Linux:
+Let's try it out by syncing the Goerli network on Linux:

 ```
 docker run                              \